-The interesting linguistic story, though, lies in England.
-Before we adopted the Latin name for the second month, Old English used much more vibrant names to describe it.
+Before we adopted the Latin name for our second month, Old English used much more vibrant names to describe The Month Now Known As February.
 The most common Old English name was Solmonath, which literally means “mud month.”
 It is pretty clear what they were describing.
 A lesser-used term was Kale-monath, which meant “cabbage month.”
-We can imagine that the English were eating a lot of cabbage in February in the 1100s.
+We can imagine that the medieval English were eating a lot of cabbage in February.